scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 [k for k in dir(df) if not k.startswith('_')]
 ```

-If you peruse the list you'll notice that some of the methods have the sames as methods that apply to both Numpy arrays and Series.
+If you peruse the list you'll notice that some of the methods have the sames as methods that apply to both NumPy arrays and Series.
 For instance, we can retrieve the `.shape` of the entire Data Frame.
 This gives us the number of rows and the number of columns.

 ```{code-cell}
 # Get the shape attribute (n_rows, n_columns)